danilluzin/TextureExtractorV2/README.md

-# Texture extraction from Photographs
+# Texture extraction from photographs
 ## Danil Luzin

 Texture extraction tool generates texture images for 3D models using camera information from reconstruction tools and source images.